Daxz0/unnamed-magical_spells/README.md

 - Jizu: Sacrifices 20% of your health into a channel that damages your target.
 - Vindict: All damage applied to you will produce a beam that damages your target for 1.5x the damage.
 - Lifeline: Grants you movement speed and generates a lifeline that trails behind you.
 Any enemies touching it at the end of its duration will take damage.
+- Ketsugou: Chains that encase the player's target that slowly drain the target's mana, feeding it to the caster.
+- Juden: Charges up a spell that increases mana drain every second however the more charge it has, the more damage it deals.

 Staff Spells: